XiaotaoChen/model-quantization/doc/detection.md

 ## What is modified in the detectron2 project

-The `model-quantization` project is used as a plugin to other projects to provide the quantization support.
+The [`model-quantization`](https://github.com/blueardour/model-quantization) project can be used as a plugin to other projects to provide the quantization support.
 We modify the following files to integrate the `model-quantization` project into the `detectron2` / `AdelaiDet` projects.
 Use `vimdiff` to check the difference.
 The `model-quantization` project is potential to be equipped into other projects in a similar way.

 ```
 modified:   detectron2/checkpoint/detection_checkpoint.py